Edited by Pia Marie Villamante, Robbi, Lynn, Ian Gabriel T. Tolledo and 5 others

 There are 3 factors that influence an accident like falls to happen:

-- 1Environmental Factors.Most of the accidents that pertain to falls are caused by the immediate environment.
-You can see this happening from a rug lying on a slippery floor, clutters in the room or staircases, slippery or recently waxed cemented floors, and wet bathroom including poor lighting.Advertisement
+- 1Most of the accidents that pertain to falls are caused by the immediate environment.
+You can see this happening from a rug lying on a slippery floor, clutters in the room or staircases, slippery or recently waxed cemented floors, and wet bathroom including poor lighting.Environmental Factors.Advertisement

 One good thing about these factors is that they are all preventable.
 Read on for the following recommendations on how to prevent it.